 - If children are born out of wedlock, take immediate steps to establish paternity.
 Parents cannot expect to receive child support benefits or Social Security benefits unless paternity is established and the biological father of the child or children has been identified and verified by Court Order.
 Just signing the Birth Certificate is not enough to establish paternity in the State of Ohio.

 - If you are a man living in Ohio and believe that you may have impregnated a woman to whom you are not married, then you should consider registering with the Ohio Putative Father Registry.
 This is an important step toward establishing paternity and protecting your rights if the mother should decide to put the child up for adoption.
 Be sure to register before the child is a month old.
 Click here to learn more about the Registry and to link to the form that would need to be completed.

 - Regardless of your age, have a Last Will and Testament prepared to establish who shall inherit from you and to establish who shall be responsible for your minor children in the event of your premature demise.
 In Ohio, anyone who is mentally competent over the age of eighteen (18) years old can execute a Will.

 His family shared last week that Chris is helping save the lives of others through organ donation.
 Life Center, a group that encourages and facilitates organ donation, said that Henry was an organ and cornea donor and that his organs were donated to at least five people.
-"When it’s a high-profile person or high-profile case, this really brings awareness that, wow, lives were saved as a result of something so tragic," said Andi Johnson, a representative of Life Center.
-If you are interested in more information on tissue and organ donation in Ohio, click here and you will be directed to the Donate Life Ohio website.
+“When it’s a high-profile person or high-profile case, this really brings awareness that, wow, lives were saved as a result of something so tragic,” said Andi Johnson, a representative of Life Center.
+If you are interested in more information on tissue and organ donation in Ohio, visit Donate Life Ohio.

 Anne Shale is of counsel to Dayton, Ohio, law firm, Holzfaster, Cecil, McKnight & Mues.
 She is a former registered nurse and concentrates her practice in Family Law and Divorce cases.